jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_rivers.nml.rst

       ``2``
           elake_surft: This is the lake evaporation component of fqw_surft.
 This avoids the impact that snow melt has on modifying fqw_surft.

+   .. nml:member:: trip_globe_shape

+      :type: integer
+      :default: 2

+      The shape of the Earth in the TRIP river routing scheme.

+      ``1``
+          Spherical: Consistent with other component models (e.g. UM and NEMO) and is better at conserving water when passing water between these other models.

+      ``2``
+          Ellipsoidal: Closer to the actual shape of the Earth.

 .. seealso::
    References: